veddantt/Client-Server-Project/README.md

 Server: 200 OK

 Responsibilities
-Vedant Patel: Implemented the ADD, LIST, and QUIT functions on the server side.
-Mithali Singh: Implemented the DELETE and SHUTDOWN functions, along with the client-side communication handling
+Vedant Patel: Implemented the ADD, LIST, and QUIT functions on the server side , also implemented the DELETE and SHUTDOWN functions, along with the client-side communication handling